Responses to the Over-refuter Objections That Contradict Madhyamaka

 There is a big difference between someone who did not see who stole the jewels and points to someone and out of animosity toward that person says that he stole the jewels, and someone who saw the thief steal the jewels and correctly points him out.
 Even if they both point to the same person, they are not the same, since the former is speaking based on a lie (that he knows who stole the jewels), whereas the other is speaking the truth (he actually knows).
 So, the one who lies opens himself up to infamy and disgrace, but not the one who speaks based on the truth.
 So likewise, the Madhyamikas make their assertions by speaking on the basis of comprehending how the essential natures of things are established (i.e. dependently, and not by a self-establishing nature) and the annihilationists make their assertions by speaking on the basis of no comprehension.

-In short, some people, when they understand there are no self-establishing natures, understand that this line of reasoning refutes such things as karmic cause and effect, and so karmic cause and effect have no place in their systems.
+In short, some people, when they understand that there are no self-establishing natures, understand that this line of reasoning refutes such things as karmic cause and effect, and so karmic cause and effect have no place in their systems.
 So, although they are completely reversed with regard to conventional existence on the side of appearances, they have come to an unmistaken view with regard to the side of voidness

 So, don’t think that voidness means phenomena are devoid of the ability to perform their functions.
 Although things lack self-establishing natures, they must still have an existence (mere existence) that provides a way for setting (positing) the dependent arising of cause and effect.